vinicius-pmoleta/aviation-data/README.md

 The `core-test` module is supposed to hold common test code such as helpers and rules to facilitate unit tests in other modules.

-The `core-androidtest` module is supposed to hold common test code such as helpers, rules and robots to facilitate instrumented tests in other modules.
+The `core-androidtest` module is supposed to hold common test code such as helpers, rules, and robots to facilitate instrumented tests in other modules.

-The `navigation` module, as the name says, is responsible for navigation across feature in the app by using the `Navigation AAC`.
+The `navigation` module, as the name says, is responsible for navigation across features in the app by using the `Navigation AAC`.
 This means that each feature module doesn't need to know about other features, it just needs to request the navigation module to perform an action leaving to the navigation module to decide the destination such as another feature.

 The downside of this approach is when creating the xml files for the navigation graphs the name of the entry point feature fragment doesn't contain auto-complete on Android Studio and it's also not recognized by the IDE, being marked as an error, since the `navigation` module can't know about the feature modules.
 However, once the APK is assembled the references to the fragments are then known and the navigation works as expected.
 Considering the benefits of being able to use the `Navigation` AAC and also have a module dedicated only for this purpose, I believe it was worth the downside for the moment.

 ### Feature

 A feature module was designed to be an Android Library that makes use of the common modules when needed.
-It groups one or more screens that logically makes sense to be together.
+It groups one or more screens that logically make sense to be together.

-At the moment it doesn't make use of the `Android Dynamic Modules` from which dynamic feature deliver and smaller APKs could be leverage.
-The reason for that is that I couldn't make it work properly with the unit and instrumented tests in a multi-module architecture.
-In order to proceed with other study topics I decided to address it in a later moment, but an initial attempt to use them can be found at this [branch](https://github.com/vinicius-pmoleta/aviation-data/tree/improvement/adding-dynamic-modules).

-Each feature module relies on the usage of `Kotlin Coroutines`, `Kodein DI` and a MVVM architecture with states and AACs such as `ViewModel` and `LiveData`.
+Each feature module relies on the usage of `Kotlin Coroutines`, `Kodein` and an MVVM architecture with states and AACs such as `ViewModel` and `LiveData`.

-The option to use the `Kotlin Coroutines` instead of the common approach to use `RxJava` as an attempt to simplify multi-threading operations which very often can lead to very complicated data streams that are hard to understand, debug and maintain.
+The option to use the `Kotlin Coroutines` instead of the common approach of using `RxJava` as an attempt to simplify multi-threading operations which very often can lead to very complicated data streams that are hard to understand, debug and maintain.
 In this specific study project there wasn't the need of a data stream across different layers so it was one more reason `Kotlin Coroutines` was chosen over `RxJava`, but if there was a need for data stream a study and attempt would be also made with the recent `Kotlin Flow` to compare its pros and cons against `RxJava`.

-Another decision made was to use `Kodein` instead of the common approach to use `Dagger`.
-Again one of the reasons to choose Kodein is to explore less verbose options which can provide similar capabilities and also allow an easier injection override on tests to allow screen and integration tests.
+Another decision made was to use `Kodein` instead of `Dagger`.
+One of the reasons to choose a service locator such as `Kodein` is to explore less verbose options which can provide similar capabilities and also allow an easier injection override specially to allow screen and integration tests.

 #### Structure